ayoubgm/Camagru/README.md

 ### `Gallery features`<br/>
 :ballot_box_with_check: Display all images edited by all users must be public ordered by date of creation<br/>
 :ballot_box_with_check: Only a connected user can like or comment them<br/>
+:ballot_box_with_check: The list of images must be paginated with at least 5 element per page<br/>
+:ballot_box_with_check: When an image receivesa new comment, the author of image should be notified by email.
+This preference </br>
+must be set as true by default bu it can be desactivated.<br/>

 ## `Technologies used`<br/>
 :dizzy: Apache<br/>